-Councilmember Saldaña presented a Citation to the Brooks Academy of Science and Engineering Powerlifting Champions and noted that they competed at the 2018 World Equipped Bench Press Competition in South Africa.
+Councilmember Saldaña presented a Citation to the Brooks Academy of Science and Engineering Powerlifting Champions for competing at the 2018 World Equipped Bench Press Competition in South Africa.
 He stated that the three-member girls team each won a medal in their respective weight class.
 The Senior students Nallely G., and Samantha H., both won gold medals, and Liszette R., a Junior, won silver.